matt-42/silicon/README.md

   - Automatic validation, serialization and deserialization of json messages:

-    Thanks to static introspection and meta programming, a pair json parser and encoder is generated for each message type.
-No hash table and other dynamic structures as in all other json frameworks.
-Since the json parser knows the structure of each message, it throw exeption when a required field is missing, or when the type of a value is incorect.
+    Relying on static introspection, a pair fast json parser and encoder is generated for each message type.
+Since the json parser knows about the structure of each message, it throws an exeption when a field is missing, or when the type of a value is incorect.

   - Automatic generation of the client libraries:

-    Again, thanks to static introspection, the framework generates the client libraries.
+    The framework generates the client libraries.
 As of today, only javascript is supported.

 Getting Started
 =========================